 Many of the goals, opportunities, and tactics documented in the Workshop Outcomes report are included in this Master Plan as well through reoccurring themes as a result of community engagement and data gathering or incorporation.
-Both processes recommend a number of immediate, short-term, mid-term, and long-term actions; continuous investment in this district that is critical to local economy and neighborhood livability; and continual reevaluation of the needs and commitments to the district.
+Both processes recommend a number of immediate, short-term, mid-term, and long-term actions, which can be found within the Implementation Section of this report.

+Continuous investment in this district is critical to local economy and neighborhood livability along with continual reevaluation of the needs and commitments to the district.